 This one offers 100% of the daily recommended magnesium intake and this is what you should get if you know you have a magnesium deficiency, as it helps you get back on track faster and keeps your Magnesium levels in control.

-I am not sure if this has been part of things that helped me reverse my fatty liver, but it sure didn’t hurt!
+I am not sure if this has been part of the things that helped me reverse my fatty liver, but it sure didn’t hurt!

 Why magnesium supplements might help reverse fatty liver